-Summer time is the time to go to the fair, and hundreds of thousands of people do so every day throughout the summer months.
-They are enjoyable times for family and friends to spend together, however they can also be dangerous if unexpected severe weather systems blow up out of nowhere.
-Many rides carry people high in the air, such as ferris wheels and swings, not someplace you want to be if lightning suddenly comes crashing in.
+Summertime is the time to go to the fair, and hundreds of thousands of people do so every day throughout the summer months.
+They are enjoyable times for family and friends to spend together, however, they can also be dangerous if unexpected severe weather systems blow up out of nowhere.
+Many rides carry people high in the air, such as Ferris wheel and swings, not someplace you want to be if lightning suddenly comes crashing in.

 Fair owners and operators keep an eye on the skies, especially in cases where severe weather is forecast, and they will often use loudspeakers to warn fair attendees of the danger and advise them to get to safety.
 If you are attending a fair, however, it is a good idea to catch the news before you go, just to see if there is any chance that you might find yourself caught in an undesirable situation.

 If the weather does turn bad, you should get off of any high rides as soon as possible.
 These rides are made from metal and steel and are basic lightning rods.
 Not only should they be evacuated, but stay well clear of them just in the event of a lightning strike.